AndreaGiardini/katacoda-scenarios/learnk8s-nginx/step1.md

 # Starting Kubernetes

 Kubernetes is a complex software with many moving components interacting with each other.
-Let's spend some time discovering the basic components...

 Start the cluster by running the `launch.sh`{{execute}} script.

-This will create a Kubernetes cluster made of two servers.
+This will create a Kubernetes cluster made of two nodes, it will take ~2 minutes.

-Wait for the script to complete before proceeding.
-You can check the status of the nodes by running `kubectl get nodes`{{execute}} once you see both of them marked as `Ready` you can move to the next section.
+Run the `kubectl get nodes`{{execute}} command and look under the column `STATUS`.
+Once you see both of them marked as `Ready`, move to the next section.